DIKU-EDU/kudos/docs/usage.rst

 KUDOS.
 To run compiled programs, they need to be copied to a virtual disk, where KUDOS can then find them.

-To compile userland binaries go to the ``userland/`` subdirectory of KUDOS and run ``make``.
+To compile userland binaries, go to the ``userland/`` subdirectory of KUDOS and run ``make``.

 If you wish to add your own userland binaries to the Makefile, add your source